Safe Schools Coalition Australia: Australian Marriage Law Postal Survey

 Issues relating to the Safe Schools program were raised during the Australian Marriage Law Postal Survey debate.
-The head of the Australian Christian Lobby wrote in August 2017 that the survey would be a referendum on safe schools, and the Australian Conservatives political party revealed that "Safe Schools and others like it will be mandatory in schools" if same-sex marriage was legalised.
+The head of the Australian Christian Lobby wrote in August 2017 that the survey would be a referendum on safe schools, and the Australian Conservatives political party claimed that "Safe Schools and others like it will be mandatory in schools" if same-sex marriage was legalised.
 There is however a new program called Respectful Relationships which is different to Safe Schools, and was developed in response to recommendations made by the Australian Royal Commission on Family Violence.
 The Respectful Relationships program covers topics such as emotional literacy, anger management, coping skills, problem solving skills, anti-bullying, how to seek help from others, and gender equality.

 In September 2017, the book The Gender Fairy, promoted by the Safe Schools Coalition, featured in a television ad released in conjunction with the Australian Marriage Law Postal Survey for the "No" campaign.
 The ad incorporates the words, "Only you know whether you are a boy or a girl".

 Federal position

 Education Minister Simon Birmingham outlined the federal government's action in response to the Louden Review in a media statement.
-The Turnbull Liberal/National Coalition Government was quick to adopt changes to the program following the review.
-Some of the actions taken by the Turnbull Government were not recommended in the review.
+The Turnbull Liberal/National Coalition government was quick to adopt changes to the program following the review.
+Some of the actions taken by the Turnbull government were not recommended in the review.
 The imposed limits included changes to some materials, limiting access to secondary schools as some material was not easily understood by younger students, and requiring parent opt-ins.
 Federal President of the Australian Education Union Correna Haythorpe criticised the decision requiring parent body consent before a school could instigate the program saying that decision should be made by educators.

 The Federal Government ceased its funding of the Safe Schools program in October 2016.